WANdisco/wandisco-documentation-ldm/docs/create-migration.md

 The exclusion appears in the list, and can be removed before the migration is started.

-## Create a migration with the CLI
+## Create a new migration with the CLI

 Migrate data from your source file system to a target defined using the `migration` command.
 Migrations will transfer existing data, as well as any subsequent changes made to the source data (in its scope), while LiveData Migrator remains in operation.